dps923/winter2020/topics/how-to-new-app-tvc.md

 let m = DataModelManager.sharedManager
 ```

-Next, the manager will have one or more properties and/or methods that enable data service operations (fetch, add, change, etc.).
+Next, the manager will have one or more properties and/or methods that enable data service operations (e.g. fetch, add, change, etc.).
 For example, it may have a member (e.g. a method) that delivers a collection of products:

 ```swift
 // In the viewDidLoad() method,